Spain

 Time apportionment of certain allocations or welfare system provisions

-Positive adjustments arising from certain allocations to bad debt or welfare system provisions that are non-deductible under the Spanish CIT Act should be reversed in the corresponding year in accordance with this Act, up to a maximum, which depends on the company’s net turnover in the 12 months prior to the start of the tax period:
+Positive adjustments arising from certain allocations to bad debt or welfare system provisions that are non-deductible under the Spanish CIT Act should be reversed in the corresponding year in accordance with this Act, up to 70% of the tax base prior to the capitalisation reserve adjustment and to the offset of tax-loss carryforwards.

 In all cases, positive adjustments to these provisions may be reversed up to EUR 1 million.
 Any excess can be allocated to subsequent years, subject to the same limits and provided that a deferred tax asset has been recognised.